ywang271828/XMOT/README.md

     poetry install
     ```

-    By default, `poetry` will use the resolved lock file to install the exact versions listed in
+    By default, `poetry` will use the `poetry.lock` file and install the exact versions listed in
     the `poetry.lock` file.
-To upgrade them to the latest versions, run `poetry update`.
+To upgrade dependencies to the latest versions, run `poetry update`.

 5. Check whether the installation has succeeded.
 If the installation succeeded without a problem, users should be able to import `xmot` without errors.